-Travel is one of life’s greatest and most exciting joys…but sometimes it can seem like the same countries get all the glory.
-While there’s good reason that people flock to countries like Spain, France, and Italy – and tropical, far-flung destinations like Thailand and the Caribbean – there are many under-the-radar countries that have just as much to offer.
+Travel is one of life’s greatest and most exciting joys, but sometimes it can seem like the same countries get all the glory.
+While there’s good reason people flock to countries like Spain, France, and Italy – and tropical destinations like Thailand and the Caribbean – many under-the-radar countries have just as much to offer.

-The beauty of visiting these countries instead of the usual tourist hotspots isn’t just that you’ll save money.
-Away from the throngs of tourists and mass commercialisation, you’ll probably be able to enjoy a far more immersive and authentic travel experience too, and perhaps see a side of the world you didn’t even know existed.
+The beauty of visiting these countries rather than the usual tourist hotspots isn’t just that you’ll save money.
+Away from the throngs of tourists, you’ll probably enjoy a far more immersive and authentic travel experience and perhaps see a side of the world you didn’t even know existed.

-You don’t have to jet off to the farthest corners of the globe to discover destinations that are more off-the-beaten-track, as some countries are just a few hours away.
-So, to get you inspired – and blazing your own travel trail – here are 14 of the most underrated countries to visit.
+You also don’t have to jet off to the farthest corners of the globe to discover off-the-beaten-track destinations.
+So, to get you inspired, here are 13 of the most underrated countries to visit in 2025.

-If you’re looking to book a holiday this year, why not browse thousands of exciting deals, suitable for a range of budgets, on Rest Less?
+If you’re looking to plan a holiday, why not try our holiday itinerary helper or browse thousands of exciting deals on Rest Less?

 1. Montenegro

-Montenegro may be a new country (it gained independence in 2006), but it’s fast becoming known as one of Europe’s most up-and-coming destinations.
-Having said that, it remains criminally underrated, getting only a fraction of visitors compared to its neighbour Croatia.
-While it’s small, Montenegro is surprisingly diverse and boasts glacial lakes, fjords, rugged mountains, and dense forests.
+Montenegro may be a new country (it gained independence in 2006), but it’s fast becoming one of Europe’s most up-and-coming destinations.
+However, it remains criminally underrated, getting only a fraction of visitors compared to its neighbour, Croatia.
+While small, Montenegro is surprisingly diverse and boasts glacial lakes, fjords, rugged mountains, and dense forests.

 2. Slovenia

-Home to snow-dusted mountains, winding turquoise rivers, and a Venetian-style coastline, Slovenia managed to remain one of Europe’s best-kept secrets for years.
+Home to snow-dusted mountains, winding turquoise rivers, and a Venetian-style coastline, Slovenia remained one of Europe’s best-kept secrets for years.
 While those days are (sadly!) gone, when compared to its neighbours Italy, Austria, and Croatia, Slovenia is far less touristy – and much cheaper.
 And yet, its beauty, history, culture, and cuisine rival these more popular countries.

 Thanks to its deep blue waters and soaring mountains, Lake Bled is Slovenia’s most popular spot, and if you’re looking for adventure, you’ll find it here – trek up Mount Triglav, hike through misty forests, or kayak along sparkling rivers.
-The Slovenian Riviera has all the allure of the Croatian coast without the crowds, while inland, the idyllic towns of Ptuj and Maribor are where to get your culture fix.
+The Slovenian Riviera has all the allure of the Croatian coast without the crowds, while inland, you can get your culture fix in the idyllic towns of Ptuj and Maribor.

 3. Finland

-The jaw-dropping beauty of Lapland draws adventure lovers from all over the world and you can go snowmobiling through snow-swathed forests, ice skate on frozen lakes, and perhaps even catch the mesmerising Northern Lights.
+The jaw-dropping beauty of Lapland draws adventure lovers from across the world, and you can go snowmobiling through snow-swathed forests, ice skate on frozen lakes, and perhaps even catch a glimpse of the mesmerising Northern Lights.
 You can also learn about Finland’s fascinating Sami culture, sip glogg by the fire in cosy log cabins, and experience the thrill of leaping into a frozen pond after a sauna.

 Have a read of our article, 9 magical experiences you can only have in Lapland, for more information.